 - 1. Venugopal, K., "Engineering Drawing And Graphics", 5th Edition, New Age International (P) Ltd., New Delhi, 2011. - 2.
 Gurcharan Singh, "Civil Engineering Drawing", Standard Publishers and Distributors, 2009. - 3.
-Kumara Swamy, N. and Kameswara Rao, A., "Building Planning and Drawing", 6th Edition, Charotar Publishing House (P) Ltd, Gujarat, India, 2012.
+S. Kumara Swamy, N. and Kameswara Rao, A., "Building Planning and Drawing", 6th Edition, Charotar Publishing House (P) Ltd, Gujarat, India, 2012.

-- 1. IS 962: 1989 (R 2001), Code of Practice For Architectural and Building Drawings, Bureau of Indian Standards, New Delhi. - 2.
-Gurcharan Singh, "Building Planning and Scheduling", Standard Publishers and Distributors, 2012. - 3.
-3. Shah, M.G., Kale, C.M., Patki, S.Y., "Building Drawing: With an Integrated Approach to Built Environment", Tata McGraw-Hill Publishing Company (P) Ltd., New Delhi, 2002.
+- 1. IS 962 : 1989 (R 2001), Code of Practice For Architectural and Building Drawings, Bureau of Indian Standards, New Delhi. - 2.
+Gurcharan Singh, "Building Planning and Scheduling", Standard Publishers and Distributors, 2012. - Shah, M.G., Kale, C.M., Patki, S.Y., "Building Drawing: With an Integrated Approach to Built Environment", Tata McGraw-Hill Publishing Company (P) Ltd., New Delhi, 2002.

 - Prepare plan, elevation of the various substructure and superstructure components of a building. - Identify the sign and symbols as per B.I.S. and develop a simple House plan and their sectional views. - Prepare a plan, elevation and sectional view of a masonry wall for a residential building.
-Develop a plan and sectional view for different types of R.C.C Buildings using cad software. - Recognise and construct a plan and sectional view of an industrial building using drafting software. - Locate and plan various service lines for a residential building as per codal provisions.
+Develop a plan and sectional view for different types of R.C.C Buildings using cad software. - Develop a plan and sectional view for different types of R.C.C Buildings using cad software. - Recognise and construct a plan and sectional view of an industrial building using drafting software. - Locate and plan various service lines for a residential building as per codal provisions.